johnwarden/jonathanwarden.com/content/social-protocols/understanding-bridge-based-ranking/index.md

 Politics is not the only factor that can divide a forum.
 Suppose there is a popular forum for posting ridiculously cute pet pics.
 Sadly, in recent years, two factions have formed: the cat faction and the dog faction.
 The more extreme cat people mercilessly downvote pictures of dogs (regardless of how cute they are), and the dog people vice versa.
 Recently, the dog faction has gained the upper hand, and a cat-picture has little chance of making the front page, no matter how adorably it is.

-Again, by separating the dog-cat factor from the common ground factor, we can re-focus the community on it's original purpose: raw frigging cuteness.
+Again, by separating the dog-cat factor from the common ground factor, we can estimate how users would vote if there were no dog-cat controversy, re-focusing the community on it's original purpose: raw frigging cuteness.

 ## Understanding the Algorithm

 But how does the algorithm actually work?
 How does it determine the polarization factor and common ground factor for each user and post?

 It actually works using a fairly simple algorithm called Matrix Factorization.
 Below I will explain how the Matrix Factorization algorithm works, starting with the version implemented by Community Notes and described in the [Birdwatch Paper](https://github.com/twitter/communitynotes/blob/main/birdwatch_paper_2022_10_27.pdf).
 There is also a good writeup by [Vitalik Buterin](https://vitalik.eth.limo/general/2023/08/16/communitynotes.html).
-In my [next post](/multidimensional-community-notes) describe my variation of the algorithm that uses multi-dimensional matrix factorization.
+In my [next post](/multifactor-community-notes) describe my variation of the algorithm that uses multi-factor matrix factorization.

 A good way of understanding Matrix Factorization is that it is like running a bunch of linear regressions: one for each user and each item.